Micron to Sell 3D XPoint Memory Fab and Cease Further Development

 Intel's own efforts to productize Optane, which uses the 3D XPoint media, have met with slow but steady uptake in the data center but fizzled in the consumer market.
 As such, Intel ceased production of all Optane devices for desktop PCs in January 2021.
 The company continues to develop both storage and persistent memory DIMMs for the enterprise markets.
 In fact, Intel recently unveiled its new Optane SSD P5800X for servers.
 This new device brings second-gen Optane to market for the first time, signaling that Intel remains committed to using the exotic memory for the enterprise market.

-Micron announced several of its own storage devices based on 3D XPoint memory, like the QuantX and X100, but those products never came to market.
+Micron announced several of its own storage devices based on 3D XPoint memory, like the QuantX and X100, but they never came to market. leaving Intel as the sole supplier of 3D XPoint-based products.

 Micron says that it will shift its focus to developing memory products that support the Compute Express Link (CXL) standard, an open memory standard that ties together memory and processors.
 Micron says it "plans to apply the knowledge it has gained from the breakthroughs achieved through its 3D XPoint initiative, as well as related engineering expertise and resources, to new types of memory-centric products that target the memory-storage hierarchy."